noaione/yuusha-shoukan-ln/sources/v01/chapter4.md

 because of the long history of being a loner that I have a bad habit of overinterpreting the good will that I'm not used to being directed at.

-I was just a misunderstanding b\*stard...
+I was just a misunderstanding bastard...
 Ugghh, I'm starting to feel pathetic thinking like that to myself.
 I need to reflect on this for a moment and straighten out my mind...